ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/faq.md

 [ReVanced](https://revanced.app/) is a free modular patcher for Android apps such as YouTube.
 It can be used to create applications that have extra features and customizability, similar to how a browser extension works, but for apps.

-ReVanced Extended is a derivative project of ReVanced mainly of just patches made for YouTube, YT Music, and Reddit.
-It focuses on providing more features than the ReVanced patches, and it is not affiliated with ReVanced.
+ReVanced Extended is a derivative project of ReVanced (not affiliated), mainly consisting of patches made for YouTube, YT Music, and Reddit.
+It focuses on providing more features than the ReVanced patches.